UniformlyR4ndom/MiniShell/README.md

 + file transfer
 + automatic reconnection attempt on connection loss
 + easy duplication of established shells
-+ easy choice between cmd and powershell command interpreter
++ easy choice/switch between cmd and powershell command interpreter
 + features can be chosen at build time (can be stripped down to a minimal shell without extra features)